Updated: February 19, 2022

 How do you start investing?
 What are the steps to start a business?
-How do you start at online freelancing?
+How do you start online freelancing?
 What should I do to start a blog?

-A lot of people ask me ways on how to start something.
+A lot of people ask me ways how to start something.
 And I’m often generous enough to give them the first few steps to take.

 However, most would never start investing.
 Only a few would start a business.
 Those who wanted to become freelancers would stay working as an employee.
-And those who wanted to start a blog, often never does.
+And those who wanted to start a blog, often never do.

 Thinking about these… I asked myself, “Why is it hard to start something new?”

-If you’ve ever set a goal — save money, start investing, be an entrepreneur, lose weight, learn a sport, etc. — and then later found yourself stuck at that point of never actually starting, then read on because I have an advice for you.
+If you’ve ever set a goal — save money, start investing, be an entrepreneur, lose weight, learn a sport, etc. — and then later found yourself stuck at that point of never actually starting, then read on because I have some advice for you.